A portmanteau of two Filipino parents

 Now that I’m older, my brother and I have never been so separated.

-With him pursuing his dream of musical theatre, and me trying to hone my writing to feel like I could become a published author, we haven’t had much time to really see each other—even if we lived in the same house.
+With him pursuing his dream of musical theatre, and me trying to hone my writing to feel like I could become a published author, we haven’t had much time to really see each other—even when we lived in the same house.

 But when we have time, we go back to our old habit of watching films and TV shows, reverting to when we were children.
 And if my Mum were to interrupt and call out ‘Anak!’, we would both turn our heads.